 Students will identify the health policies that have impacted healthcare delivery past and present and the current state of the health environment.
 Students will be required to identify and define policies that are currently under consideration in Congress and what the future impact will be on the healthcare organizations.
-Offered: Intermittently on-ground at select locations and online.
+Lab fee may be required.